subwaymatch/pptr-stats-scraper/README.md

   - Example: https://www.catholicathletics.com/ is powered by [Presto Sports](http://www.prestosports.com/).
 - Some links listed on NCAA are outdated.
   - Example: [NCAA's Cheyney University of Pennsylvania page](https://www.ncaa.com/schools/cheyney) lists http://cheyneywolves.com/ as the athletics website.
 However, the correct URL is https://cheyneyathletics.com/.

+### Questions

+- Can an athlete switch sports?
+- Can an athlete play two or more sports?
+  - In other words, is player-to-sport always a one-to-one relationship?